dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ![Alt text](https://i.imgur.com/2c3tmyd.png)

 Well it's not actually a dump, just a capture of the SPI lines when the Joycon is powered up (battery connected).
-I don't have time to go through it right now of course you can if you want.
+I don't have time to go through it right now but of course you can if you want.

 The SPI clock runs at 3MHz.